THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 I also had the Couscous Salad which I thought was incredibly tasty.
 The combination of Cranberries, Almonds and garbanzo Beans was really good.

 For the main course I chose the Pan-Seared Halibut.
-Again it was a really favorite of mine.
+Again it was a real favorite of mine.

 The Smashed Minted Green Peas were excellent – reminded me of English mushy peas!
 The halibut was perfectly cooked, but I would have liked a little more of the White Wine Chive Sauce.
 Although having said that I am sure the calorie count today was pretty high already!